ethereum-oasis-op/baseline-standard/core/baseline-core-v1.0-psd01.md

 #### **[R288]**
 Personal Identifiable Information (PII) MUST NOT be stored in a BPI.

+[[R288]](#r288) Testability: Since BPI Storage supports testable policy management (see [[R284]](#r284)), and since preventing PII storage can be cast into a policy, the requirement is teatble because of testability of [[R284]](#r284).

 #### **[D39]**
 BPI Storage arranged in a network SHOULD utilize privacy-preserving P2P message protocols.

+[[D39]](#d39) Testability: Since BPI Storage arranged in a network can support pairwise key/identity relationships between storage nodes in a testable manner (see [[R282]](#r282)), and since with pairwise key/identity relationships between storage nodes any messages between storage nodes can be asymmetrically encrypted which guarantees privacy of exchanged messages between storage nodes, the requirement is testable.

 ## 7.3.
 BPI Data Orchestration